About the Partnership

-As a result, plans were developed to help teachers and administrators at Rashmi to redesign their early childhood program (3-5 yr old students) using the same philosophies and programs used at Wooster School.
-This redesign included ongoing teacher training and the refurbishment of learning spaces including a computer lab for use by all grade levels.
+- Redesigning the Early Childhood program over several years and incorporating many of the philosophies and programs used at Wooster School.
+This included ongoing teacher training and the refurbishment of learning spaces including a computer lab for use by all grade levels.

-Our work on technology was led by Tyler Marcos '16, as a part of his SIS, and in partnership with OLE Nepal (Online Learning Nepal), a Nepalese non-profit which has been helping provide technology to schools in Nepal for the last eight years.
+- Created a new computer lab with 17 computers built by Tyler Marcos '16, as a part of his SIS, and in partnership with OLE Nepal, a Nepali non-profit which helps provide technology to schools in Nepal for over a decade.

 - Redesigned and built a new playground for Lower School students

 - Wooster hosted two head administrators from Rashmi School in October 2016 for three weeks to engage in a deep dive into our curriculum and community

 - Chef Rick and faculty prepared a meal for all of Rashmi School